SoorajBharan/mpi_tutorials/step_7/README.txt

-Program for calculating the matrix and vector product using mpi.
+Program for creating a matrix and vector using mpi(illustrating use of MPI_Gather and MPI_Barrier functions)

 SIZE-> number of rows/columns of the square matrix num_procs -> number of process